Skip to main content

 Bumping into a friend we met in Peru on arrival was a touch of that famous Irish luck that myself and Luke don’t have too regularly.

-If the large rooms, all fitted with two double beds isn’t appealing enough, the smoker-friendly open aired common areas and rooftop might win you over (don’t worry, its slightly covered so there is no chance of rain and despite it being a smokers paradise, there is no smokey atmosphere for those who prefer to avoid the cancerous sticks).
+If the large rooms, all fitted with two double beds aren’t appealing enough, the smoker-friendly open-aired common areas and rooftop might win you over (don’t worry, it is slightly covered so there is no chance of rain and despite it being a smokers paradise, there is no smokey atmosphere for those who prefer to avoid the cancerous sticks).

 Street Food:

-Across from the San Fran Plaza is the never ending Avenida.
-Swing a left and pop into the Mercado Lanza, here is also a good place to buy groceries.
-Open until 5pm, the top floor is where you can find all the cheap ‘menu del dia’.
-To find delicious street food at night, walk the perimeter of the Mercado Lanza or head towards the the Plaza Comercial.
+Across from the San Fran Plaza is the never-ending Avenida.
+Swing left and pop into the Mercado Lanza, here is also a good place to buy groceries.
+Open until 5 pm, the top floor is where you can find all the cheap ‘menu del dia’.
+To find delicious street food at night, walk the perimeter of the Mercado Lanza or head towards the Plaza Comercial.
 For burgers, hot dogs etc. cross the road from San Fran Plaza.

 Things To Do in La Paz: